duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 * multiple records can be `build_list :user, 25` or `create_list :user, 25` or
 `build_stubbed_list :user, 25`

-You can debug factory girl in rails console.
+You can debug factory bot in rails console.
 After debugging test data will stay in database so you need to clean it manually

 ~~~
 RAILS_ENV=test rake db:drop db:create db:migrate
 rails c -e test # Better to work in test so you can drop db

-# require "factory_girl" no needed if you have gem factory_girl_rails
+# require "factory_bot" no needed if you have gem factory_bot_rails
 require "./spec/factories"
-FactoryGirl.build :user
+FactoryBot.build :user

-include FactoryGirl::Syntax::Methods
+include FactoryBot::Syntax::Methods
 build :user, name: 'Dule'

 RAILS_ENV=test rake db:drop db:create db:migrate
 ~~~

-Factory girl can't be used as seed file as suggested [thoughtbot post](https://robots.thoughtbot.com/factory_girl-for-seed-data) mainly because it is used to create new data (not to use existing) and used in a way that you do should not define all attributes.
+Factory bot can't be used as seed file as suggested [thoughtbot post](https://robots.thoughtbot.com/factory_girl-for-seed-data) mainly because it is used to create new data (not to use existing) and used in a way that you do should not define all attributes.